vitorm04/docs.pt-br/docs/framework/configure-apps/file-schema/web/system-web-element-web-settings.md

 ## <a name="attributes-and-elements"></a>Atributos e elementos

-As seções a seguir descrevem atributos, elementos filho e elementos pai.
+As seções a seguir descrevem os atributos, bem como os elementos filhos e pais.

 ### <a name="attributes"></a>Atributos

-nenhuma.
+None.

 ### <a name="child-elements"></a>Elementos filho